-- There are more male employees (53%) in the sector than females.
-These results have remained similar over the past 3 years. - Majority of White dominate managerial and professional levels in the sector.
+- There are more male employees (56%) in the sector than females.
+These results have remained similar over the past 3 years. - Majority of White dominate managerial positions in the sector.

 Distribution of employees by gender and race

 Occupational levels distribution by race